 In addition, in recent years, we have seen a rise in the number and potential significance of these disputes and inquiries and evolving areas of focus for regulators and private plaintiffs.
 For example, there has been an increase in consumer class action lawsuits relating to subscription products.
 Litigation and regulatory proceedings may be protracted and expensive, and the results are difficult to predict.
 Certain of these matters include speculative claims for substantial or indeterminate amounts of damages and include claims for injunctive relief.
-Additionally, our litigation costs could be significant.
-Adverse outcomes with respect to litigation or any of these legal proceedings may result in significant settlement costs or judgments, penalties and fines, or require us to modify our products and offerings, all of which could negatively affect our revenue growth.
+Additionally, the costs we incur could be significant.
+Adverse outcomes with respect to claims, litigation or any of these legal proceedings may result in significant settlement costs or judgments, penalties and fines, or require us to modify our products and offerings or other business processes, which could negatively affect our financial performance or our revenue growth.
 The results of litigation, investigations, claims, and regulatory proceedings cannot be predicted with certainty, and determining reserves for pending litigation and other legal and regulatory matters requires significant judgment.
 There can be no assurance that our expectations will prove correct, and even if these matters are resolved in our favor or without significant cash settlements, these matters, and the time and resources necessary to litigate or resolve them, could harm our business, financial condition, and results of operations.